MatthiasKunnen/space-engineers/scripts/SpinnerDriller/README.md

 The config is done via custom data of the programmable block and is formatted as an INI file.
 The general section has the following properties:

-- *LcdInfo* The name of the LCD on which progress will be displayed
+- **DrillSpeedMeterPerSecond** The speed of the drill at the edge in m/s, otherwise known as tangential velocity
-- *PistonLowerSpeed* The speed in m/s used to lower the pistons with the `LOWER` command
+- **LcdInfo** The name of the LCD on which progress will be displayed
-- *DrillSpeedMeterPerSecond* The speed of the drill at the edge in m/s, otherwise known as tangential velocity
+- **PistonLowerSpeed** The speed in m/s used to lower the pistons with the `LOWER` command

 All other sections describe a spinner.
+The section name is the name of the spinner.

-- *Arms* How many arms the spinner has
+- **Arms** How many arms the spinner has
-- *DrillGroupName* The name of this spinner's drill group
+- **DrillGroupName** The name of this spinner's drill group
-- *PistonGroupName* The name of this spinner's piston group
+- **PistonGroupName** The name of this spinner's piston group
-- *RotorName* The name of this spinner's rotor
+- **RotorName** The name of this spinner's rotor

 Example:
 ```ini